LLNL/Abmarl/docs/src/gridworld.rst

 With the :ref:`BinaryAttackActor <api_gridworld_actor_binary_attack>`,
-:ref:`AttackingAgents <api_gridworld_agent_attack>` can choose to launch attacks up to its `attack count` or not to attack at all.
+:ref:`AttackingAgents <api_gridworld_agent_attack>` can choose to launch attacks up to its `simultaneous attacks` or not to attack at all.
 For each attack, the BinaryAttackActor randomly searches the vicinity of the attacking agent for an attackble agent according to the :ref:`basic criteria listed above <gridworld_attacking>`.
 Consider the following setup: